JIM POLIVKA

 Benchwarmers and Closing Arguments.
 Encouraged by warm reviews and

-Benchwarmers into a short digital film,
+delighted audiences, he transformed Benchwarmers into a short digital film,

 Last Man Out.
 With the help of a very talented cast and crew, Jim produced,